-Ever since I took my first out of country trip almost 10 years ago, people have always asked me how I afford to travel so often.
+Ever since I took my first out of country trip almost ten years ago, people have always asked me how I afford to travel so often.
 Not many knew that my first few times traveling out of the country were with groups.
 It was not until recently that I traveled outside the U.S. on my own.
 I am here to let you know that travel can be affordable!
-You don’t have to go broke and you don’t have to wait until you are older or your kids are older.
+You don’t have to go broke and you don’t have to wait until you or your kids are older.
 Here are tips and websites to check out for cheap domestic and international travels:

 Tip Number 1: Find glitch fares and know when to get to good deals

 For travelers, booking a flight is all a game and it's all about timing.
 These websites are good for keeping an eye on certain flight deals from certain departure locations without needing to check the website all hours of every day.
 Your best option, have the locations you are interested in sent directly to your email.

 What I like about Hopper is the descriptive report it provides when searching for a roundtrip flight.
 It includes what the flight price ranges look like for the next few months, suggested airports, and the airlines with the lowest fares.
 In addition, the website showcases various domestic deals on flights from your location or a departing location of choice.

 The Flight Deal and Fare Deal Alert go hand in hand.
 Flight Deal is the original blog, which currently aims to show you samples of how to book flights, taking advantage of glitch fares, while Fare Deal Alert is basically the website you need to subscribe to in order to be alerted of all the good fares to various parts of the world.
 If you follow their social media pages, you will come across the deals quicker compared to subscribing via email.

 A more advanced way of booking travel; this is ideal for those who travel a lot and are familiar with flight routes and codes, however it is onwed by Google.